bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

 ## Stage 3: Editor-Game Interaction

+- [ ] create a design document laying out the possible architectures for editor <-> game communication and the tradeoffs
+- [ ] select an architecture to use for now
 - [ ] provide the editor with access to the game's code, allowing it to correctly initialize objects
   - [ ] game-specific rendering techniques display correctly in the editor's scene editing
 - [ ] users can press a button in the editor, launching the game from the very beginning